TGYK/rpiWX/README.md

     1 0 * * * /home/pi/rpiWX/weather/predict/schedule_all.sh

 Rename the config file to just "config" and modify with your options.
+Add the execute permission to the config file with `sudo chmod +x config`.

 Optionally, you can kick things off with: